cssinjs/istf-spec/readme.md

 `[PARENT_SELECTOR]`

-Marker `PARENT_SELECTOR` specifies a selector, which is a reference to the parent selector.
+Marker `PARENT_SELECTOR` specifies a selector, which is a reference to the parent selector, `&`.
 Useful for nesting.

 E.g.: `&:hover` =>